-Due to Covid-19, NSTA is being rescheduled for Fall 2020.
-We will be sure to update this page with any new information we receive regarding future meetings and virtual exhibits.
+Due to the pandemic, Penguin Random House Secondary Education’s presence at upcoming conferences is still undecided.
+We will be sure to update this page with any new information regarding future meetings and virtual exhibits.

 For more than 100 years, NCTE has worked with its members to offer journals, publications, and resources; to further the voice and expertise of educators as advocates for their students at the local and federal levels; and to share lesson ideas, research, and teaching strategies through its Annual Convention and other professional learning events.

 Founded in 1921, National Council for the Social Studies is the largest professional association in the country devoted solely to social studies education.
 NCSS engages and supports educators in strengthening and advocating social studies.
 With members in all the 50 states, the District of Columbia, and 69 foreign countries, NCSS serves as an umbrella organization for elementary, secondary, and college teachers of history, civics, geography, economics, political science, sociology, psychology, anthropology, and law-related education.
 The NCSS membership represents K-12 classroom teachers, college and university faculty members, curriculum designers and specialists, social studies supervisors, and leaders in the various disciplines that constitute the social studies.